 Having your ceremony in a nice spot of shade (at the actual time of ceremony) is fantastic, or if you can’t do that I always say try to have the sun behind the officiant as a good rule of thumb.

 If you can, I fully embrace the idea of having your ceremony as close to sunset as possible especially during the hotter months.
 July & August are just codenames for sweaty guests, squinting eyes and a daylight dance party (awkward!).
 Don’t be afraid to start later during the day.

-After almost 200 weddings, I’ve seen a LOT of weddings.
 The two biggest factors I’ve seen in a great wedding day though have been an emphasis on a stress-free experience and fantastic light.
 I do a lot of communication with couples before the wedding day to help make sure everyone’s on the same page and that the wedding day goes by smoothly.